 The court noted that the Wampanoag Tribe is a federally recognized tribe that has been present in what is now southeastern New England since before the Pilgrims came to America.

-It should therefore be distinguished, the judge said, from the Wampanoag Nation, which was founded in an Arby’s restaurant in Provo in 2003.
+It should therefore be distinguished, the judge said, from the Wampanoag Nation, which got started in an Arby’s restaurant in Provo in 2003.

 According to Judge Stephen Friot, the three members of the Wampanoag Nation, along with another man, who for some reason (probably late getting to Arby’s) was not initiated into the tribe, used the sham tribe as a vehicle to file phony and harassing judgments against various local officials.
 One of the men went too far when he sued numerous officials in 2004 claiming that his truck should not have been impounded after a traffic stop because it was an “Indian-licensed vehicle.”
 Oh no it isn’t, said county attorneys, who filed a counter-suit alleging civil RICO violations.
 Judge Friot ruled in favor of the county after a two-day trial.
 He awarded $63,000 in damages, and ordered the bogus judgments set aside.